Paveljolak/rtd-try2/docs/getting_started/getting_started_mini.rst

 Getting Started with Magni 6 Mini
 =================================

-This guide cover unboxing and setting up your Magni 6 Mini robot.
+This guide cover unboxing and setting up your :doc:`../magni6_models/magni6_mini` robot.
 For general requirements and connectivity, see :doc:`./requirements` and :doc:`./connecting`.

 Unboxing
 --------

 The Magni 6 Mini package includes the following:
     - 1x Magni 6 Mini Robot (pre-assembled)
-    - 1x Quick Start Guide
+    - 1x Battery Charger (see: :doc:`../hardware/batteries` on how to charge.)

 .. image:: /_static/magni-mini/unboxing_mini.jpg
    :alt: Unboxing Magni 6 Mini